Roof found competent for sentencing, gets extra prep day

 Both the judge’s decision to allow Roof to represent himself and waive the introduction of mental health evidence are sure to be raised in an inevitable appeal, Dunham argued.

-Roof also faces nine murder charges in state court, where prosecutors have also said they will seek the death penalty in a trial likely to begin sometime next year.
+Roof also faces nine murder charges in state court, where prosecutors have also said they will seek the death penalty in a trial likely to begin later this year.

 Whether he’s sentenced to death or not, it’s unlikely Roof would be executed anytime soon, in either jurisdiction.
 The federal government hasn’t executed anyone since 2003, and there are years of appeals between a death sentence being levied and carried out.

-Note: This story has been corrected to show that Roof’s trial on state murder charges is expected to begin later this year.